EV Index: Charging Trends and Perspectives in 2025

 Barriers to Widespread EV Adoption

 Despite the progress in EV adoption and infrastructure development, several challenges hinder widespread deployment of electric vehicles.
-In fact, Roland Berger reports a slowdown in EV sales growth due to:
+In fact, Roland Berger reported a slowdown in EV sales growth due to:

 Range Anxiety: Concerns about the limited driving range of EVs compared to conventional vehicles remain a significant barrier for consumers, especially in regions with sparse charging infrastructure.